me-box/zestdb/docs/README.md

 A [CoAP](https://tools.ietf.org/html/rfc7252) inspired implementation of a RESTful-like experience implemented over [ZeroMQ](http://zeromq.org/).

 The current implementation supports POST/GET of JSON, text and binary data with backend storage implemented on top of a git-based file system.
-In additional to POST/GET the server allows a client to 'observe' a path to receive any POST updates.
+In additional to POST/GET the server allows multiple clients to 'observe' a path to directly receive any data POSTed to specific paths.
+Communication can take place over TCP or over Interprocess communication (IPC).

 Data stored can be described and queried using a built in [HyperCat](http://www.hypercat.io/).